The fermented foods

-La Nesler s.s. agricola con la sua CibOfficina offre la possibilità di genuine and safe Live Foods.
+The Nesler s.s. agricola The with its CibOfficina offers the possibility to buy genuine and safe Live Foods.

 To get an idea, the following brochure is available “La fermentazione delle verdure in breve”: su amazon

-Also the book “Wild fermentation” by Sandor Katz is a must-have: on the publisher’s website “Il mondo della fermentazione” italian version: on editor website
+Also the book “Wild fermentation” by Sandor Katz is a must-have: on the publisher’s website “Il mondo della fermentazione” italian version sul sito dell’editore

 “Eating means giving way to the organism to live.
 It is not only an energy contribution in the strict sense, but a relationship with the life around us, with our world.”